 CALTA21’s implementation and dissemination plans are coordinated by:

-- The project team and supported by CUNY’s Office of Academic Affairs, Language and Literacy Programs under the leadership of Dr. Leslee Oppenheim,
+- The project team, Queensborough Community College, CUNY, the CUNY Office of Academic Affairs Language and Literacy Programs under the leadership of Dr. Leslee Oppenheim,

-- Visual Understanding in Education, the organization that created and supports VTS
+- Visual Understanding in Education (VUE), the organization that created and supports VTS

 - Extensive presentations in local, regional, national and international professional conferences by Patricia Lannes and Kitty Bateman